Jane Asher: Acting career

 Asher was a child actress who appeared in the 1952 film Mandy and the 1955 science fiction film The Quatermass Xperiment.
 She also played the title role in dramatised versions of Alice in Wonderland and Through the Looking-Glass in 1958 for Argo Records.
 In 1961 she co-starred in The Greengage Summer, which was released in the United States as Loss of Innocence.
 She also appeared in the 1962 film and Disney TV programme, The Prince and the Pauper.
-British TV appearances included three episodes (1956–1958) of the ITV series The Adventures of Robin Hood and as a panelist on the BBC's Juke Box Jury.
+Her British TV appearances included three episodes (1956–1958) of the ITV series The Adventures of Robin Hood and as a panellist on the BBC's Juke Box Jury.

+In July 1962, Asher appeared in an Out of This World episode called "Cold Equations", playing a teenage stowaway on a space ship.
+Its captain, played by Peter Wyngarde, is ordered to jettison her into space, and she pleads for her life, but has to come to terms with her imminent death.
+She then dies calmly.

 Asher appeared in Roger Corman's The Masque of the Red Death (1964) with Vincent Price, in Alfie opposite Michael Caine in 1966, and in Jerzy Skolimowski's Deep End (1970) with John Moulder Brown.

 Having played Alice herself as an 11-year-old child in the audio recordings of Alice in Wonderland and Through the Looking Glass in 1958, Asher played the real Alice's (Alice Liddell) mother, Lorina Liddell, in the 1985 Dennis Potter film Dreamchild alongside Coral Browne (Alice Hargreaves), Ian Holm (Lewis Carroll/Charles Dodgson), Peter Gallagher, and Amelia Shankley (young Alice).